hnijad/algo-practice/README.md

 # algo-practice
-The solution of algorithmic problems from online contests
+The solution of algorithmic problems from online platforms